rudderlabs/rudderstack-docs/destinations/advertising/fb_custom_audience.md

 {% hint style="info" %}
 For more information on using this access token or generating the access token via your app, check out Facebook's [**developer documentation**](https://developers.facebook.com/docs/marketing-apis/overview/authentication).
 {% endhint %}

-### Should I use `sessionIdAdd` or `sessionIdDelete` before adding/removing users in Custom Audience?

-`sessionIdAdd` and `sessionIdDelete` helps you track and use a particular session ID while adding or removing users.
-This is useful when you are sending data in chunks.
-If you do not include these fields, Facebook creates a session ID itself.

-Refer to the [**Facebook documentation**](https://developers.facebook.com/docs/marketing-api/audiences/guides/custom-audiences#step-2--specify-a-list-of-users) for more information on this.

 ## Contact Us

 If you come across any issues while configuring Facebook Custom Audience with RudderStack, feel free to [**contact us**](mailto:%20docs@rudderstack.com) or start a conversation on our [**Slack**](https://resources.rudderstack.com/join-rudderstack-slack) channel.